Axionable/Axionaut/README.md

 https://www.axionable.com/axionaut-termine-1er-de-la-deuxieme-course-iron-car/

 There is a lot of documentation on internet about how to win DIY robocar races.
-The following documentation will guide you through the best practices and tricks we found both searching and experimenting to win your next race!
+The following documentation will guide you through the best practices and tricks we found, both searching and experimenting.
+Be ready to win your next race!

 ## Screenshot
 ![alt text](https://www.axionable.com/wp-content/uploads/2018/02/axionautV1.png)